-As A-level results day approaches, here, with help from Ucas, we answer the key questions around Clearing, based on some of the most common Google searches on the subject in the UK last year.
+As thousands of students across the UK receive their A-level results, here, with help from UCAS, we answer the key questions around Clearing, based on some of the most common Google searches on the subject in the UK in recent years.

 Clearing is the annual process that allows students without a university place, or who want to switch to a different one, to search for and find a degree course with availability.

 You can use Clearing if you are applying for the first time after June 30, if you did not receive any offers from any universities, or none you wanted to accept, or if you did not meet the required grades needed for your chosen university course.